gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/faqs.md

 As mentioned above, the results iterable holds a connection open to Accumulo.
 To avoid opening multiple connections and accidentally leaving the connections open, the Accumulo Store only allows one iterator to be active at any time.
 When you call `.iterator()` the connection is opened.
 If you call `.iterator()` again, the original connection is closed and a new connection is opened.
-This means you can't process the iterable in parallel using Java's streaming API.
-If the results fit in memory you could add them to a Set/List and then process that collection in parallel.
+This means you can't process the iterable in parallel using Java's streaming API if this involves making multiple calls to `.iterator()`.
+If your results fit in memory you could add them to a Set/List and then process that collection in parallel.

 ## Filtering Results